 However, with limited wall space and natural light at a premium, we came to realize that the best option would be to install the TV on a lift.

-To do this we first removed the dining booth that came stock in our RV, and designed a custom-built media cabinet in it’s place.
-You may have caught some sneak peeks of our custom media cabinet if you are following along with our One Room Challenge.
+To do this we first removed the dining booth that came stock in our RV and designed a custom-built media cabinet in its place.

 Here’s a photo showing the booth removed and new flooring installed.
 We had also removed the cabinet above it to provide more clearance for the TV (Eric wanted as big of a TV as we could fit, haha).

 Once we made the decision to build a custom media cabinet for our TV Lift, we figured we might as well include an electric fireplace.
 I mean that will really make it feel like home, don’t you think?

 We are super excited to have teamed up with Touchstone for this project and honestly can’t say enough good things about their products and service.
 They even had one of their lifts featured on House Crashers.